 What comes up?
 Coinbase.
-You say, “sure, why not?”, since you commonly see people talking about Coinbase on social media anyway, or probably FreeWallet because it has a good number of downloads.
+You say, “sure, why not?“, since you commonly see people talking about Coinbase on social media anyway, or probably FreeWallet because it has a good number of downloads and it looks fine.

 So this means that these wallets are good choices, right?
 Not necessarily.

-Web wallets are wallets whereas you can access your funds by logging in to a website/app using a username and a password; hence why a lot of people prefer to use online/web wallets due to them being easier to use.
-The downside is that usually with most wallets, they don’t give you access to your private key(s); instead, they are stored online and is only accessible by them.
+Online/Web wallets are wallets whereas you can access your funds by logging in to a website/app using a username/email address and a password; hence why a lot of people prefer to use online/web wallets due to them being easier to use.
+The downside is that usually with most web wallets, they don’t give you access to your private keys.
+Instead, your private keys are stored somewhere on their servers and is only accessible by them.
 Your private keys being stored online on the wallet company’s server is a huge security risk as it can potentially be accessed by hackers.

-Sure, some of these wallets provide very good service by allowing us to easily exchange our crypto for fiat and vice versa, by allowing us to have easy access to our funds, or by giving us fee-less transfers from Coinbase to Coinbase wallets, but it isn’t really advisable to hold big amounts on these wallets, just as you wouldn’t carry probably more than $500 on your physical pocket wallet on a normal day; Instead, you leave majority of your money on a fire-proof safe or in your local bank.
+Some of these online/web wallets like Coinbase definitely provide very good service by allowing us to easily exchange our crypto for fiat or other cryptocurrencies and vice versa, but it isn’t really advisable to hold big amounts on these wallets.
+Just as you wouldn’t carry probably more than $500 on your physical pocket wallet on a normal day; Instead, you leave majority of your money on a fire-proof safe or in your local bank.
 Same thing should be the done with your cryptocurrency funds.

 Software Wallets (Risk level: Low-moderate)

 Software wallets are wallets whereas you download and install a certain open-source program/app on your computer or mobile device.

 Hardware Wallets (Risk level: Very Low)

 Hardware wallets are wallets whereas your private key(s) are only safely stored on the hardware device itself, and never leaves the device even if you make a transaction.
 Hence, even if transacting on a malware-infected computer, the chances of hackers gaining access to your private keys are pretty much almost next to zero, making a hardware wallet a really ideal way of storing bitcoin or other cryptocurrencies, as it has a good balance between security and convenience.

 The problem here is that hardware wallets aren’t affordable for everyone.
-Hardware wallets can be a bit expensive for most people(Ledger Nano S is around $95 and Trezor is around $105), but if you’re holding at least worth $1000+ in funds, getting a hardware wallet should be one of your priorities.
-Better to spend a hundred dollars on a hardware wallet than to risk your funds from getting hacked.
+Hardware wallets can be a bit expensive for most people; but if you’re holding at least worth $1000+ of funds, getting a safe and reputable hardware wallet should be one of your main priorities.
+Better to spend a hundred dollars on a hardware wallet than to risk your funds on exchanges from getting locked or stolen.

 Paper Wallets (Risk level: ?)

-Paper wallets are wallets that, you guessed it: private key(s) that are printed on pieces of paper.
+A paper wallet is a wallets that, you guessed it: private key(s) that are printed on a piece of paper.

 Paper wallets are a good alternative to hardware wallets as you only need computer device(s), a reliable printer, and some paper.

 Paper wallets are really easy to make, but are quite difficult to make in a secure manner.
 Take note that it’s really not advisable to use paper wallets if you don’t have the knowledge to create one securely, in a way whereas hackers have no way on stealing your private keys(s) due to removing all access to the internet and to any other device.
-Simply right-off printing a paper wallet from your personal computer without taking huge amounts of safety precautions may end you up having a very unsecure paper wallet, probably even more unsecure than a web wallet.
-If you’re not sure how to make one securely, don’t risk it; go the safe route and purchase a hardware wallet instead.
+Simply right-off printing a paper wallet from your personal computer without taking huge amounts of safety precautions may end you up having a very unsecure paper wallet, potentially even more unsecure than a web wallet.
+If you’re not sure how to make one securely, don’t risk it.
+Go the safe and easy route and purchase a hardware wallet instead.